-113 countries were scored in the 2016 Rule of Law index.
+128 countries were scored in the 2020 Rule of Law Index.

-The Index is deliberately intended to be applied in countries with vastly differing social, cultural, economic, and political systems.
+The Index is deliberately intended to be applied in countries with vastly differing social, cultural, economic and political systems.

 The first edition was published in 2010, with slight variation in methodology and country coverage.

-Data for computing this index was collected between May to September 2016 using 2700 experts across the various countries.
-Data is publicly available online.
+The data for computing this index was collected between May and October 2019 via a survey of more than 4,000 experts.